Seraphania/TAFE_Public/ICTPRG431-SQL/week_6-join-union-nested-queries/notes.md

 LEFT JOIN Gallery
   ON Gallery.ID = Artwork.GalleryID;
 ```
+This returns the names of all artworks and the name of the gallery they are in (or null if they aren't in a gallery)

 **Right Join:**
-Returns all records from the right table, and matched records from the left table.
+Returns all records from the right table (the one after ), and matched records from the left table.
 ```sql
 SELECT Gallery.Name, Artwork.Name
 FROM Artwork
 RIGHT JOIN Gallery
   ON Gallery.ID = Artwork.GalleryID;
 ```
-This achieves the same result as the LEFT JOIN above, but swaps the table order.
-Unlike joins/inner joins, the table order matters with left/right joins.
+This returns the names of all galleries and the names of all artworks they contain (or null if they have no arts)

 ## UNION
 `UNION` is used to combine the results of two or more `SELECT` statements into a single result set.